ctholho/axt/README.md

 go install github.com/ctholho/axt@latest
 ```

-If GOPATH is not part of your PATH, add axt like this:
+If GOPATH is not part of your PATH, add axt globally like this:

 ```
 echo "alias axt=$(go env GOPATH)/bin/axt" >> ~/.zshrc